 Once called dropsy, edema can be minor or severe, localized or generalized, and have any number of causes.
 Edema in elderly individuals is frequently caused by an underlying condition, such as kidney damage, heart failure, chronic lung disease, liver disease or even arthritis.
 Specifically, the condition occurs when excess fluid leaks out of small blood vessels and is trapped in the surrounding tissues following an injury, surgical procedure, allergic reaction or change in the body’s chemical composition.

 Types of Edema

-While there are various kinds of edema, the most common is peripheral edema, which occurs in the feet, ankles, legs, hands and arms.
+While there are various kinds of edema, the most common is peripheral edema.
+This occurs in the extremities, producing swollen legs, swollen ankles, swollen feet, and even swelling of the hands and arms.
 Generalized edema refers to fluid retention that affects the entire body, but this condition may still appear to primarily affect the extremities thanks to the force of gravity.
 Other types are classified according to the specific organ or system that is affected.
-For example, pulmonary edema occurs when fluid accumulates in the lungs, lymphedema presents when the lymphatic system is not functioning properly, and corneal edema involves fluid retention in the cornea that affects vision.
+For example, pulmonary edema occurs when fluid accumulates in the lungs, lymphedema presents when the lymphatic system is not functioning properly, and corneal edema involves fluid retention in the cornea, affecting vision.

 Knowing what to look for can be half the battle.
 General symptoms include: